Twitter likely to price above expected $25 range - sources

 Twitter hiked its target IPO price on Monday to a range of $23 to $25 a share from an initial range of $17 to $20, meaning it would raise up to $2 billion.

-Twitter is expected to trade on the New York Stock Exchange on Thursday, under the ticker TWTR.
-(Reporting by Olivia Oran, additional reporting by Jessica Toonkel; Editing by Leslie Adler and Richard Chang)
+Twitter is expected to trade on the New York Stock Exchange on Thursday under the ticker TWTR.